 The bottom line

-If you shop a lot online, at grocery stores or at department stores, it would be worthwhile to regain some of what you spend each year.
-Choosing the right credit card for your shopping needs can help you to maximize rewards, receive lucrative benefits or better protect your purchases.
+We all have to shop!
+No matter if you mostly shop online, at the grocery store or at department stores, it’s smart to use a credit card that helps you earn back in rewards some portion of what you spend each year.
+Choosing the right credit card for your shopping needs can help you to maximize rewards and save money, while also helping you to better protect your purchases.

-*The information about the Capital One Savor Cash Rewards Credit Card has been collected independently by Bankrate.com.
-The card details have not been reviewed or approved by the card issuer.
+*All information about the Amazon Prime Rewards Visa Signature Card, Capital One Walmart Rewards® Mastercard® and Capital One Savor Cash Rewards Credit Card have been collected independently by Bankrate.com and has not been reviewed or approved by the issuer.